ScottLogic/blog/_posts/2026-04-13-open-source-is-not-one-size-fits-all-find-your-fit.md

 ### Myth 4: “Open source communities are unwelcoming”
 **Reality:** Most communities are supportive and encouraging.

 While every community is different, most open source projects genuinely want contributors to succeed.
+Many have adopted Codes of Conduct (such as the Contributor Covenant) to make participation safer, more respectful, and inclusive.

-In my own experience, once I started engaging, I found people willing to guide, support, and collaborate.
+From my own experience, the biggest barrier wasn’t the community—it was my assumption about it.
+Once I started engaging, I found people far more helpful and welcoming than I expected.

 ---